hkebbi/FortiCNAPP_POV-toolbox/AWS/CLOUD (CSPM, CIEM, UEBA)/README.md

 ---
 ---

-## 🧩 What Is Deployed in a Workflow ?
+## 🧩 What Is Deployed in a Workflow + Definitions ?